 - MA in Legal Studies

-Students may only earn one graduate degree within the School of Communications.
-If a student holds a graduate degree outside of the School of Communications and wishes to pursue the MA in Communications Management, MA in Public Relations, MA in Advertising and Marketing or MA in Media Literacy, he or she should meet with an advisor regarding possible course reductions.
+Students may only earn a maximum of two graduate degrees within the School of Communications if one of those degrees is the MA in new media production.
+If a student holds a graduate degree outside of the School of Communications and wishes to pursue the MA in communications management, MA in public relations, MA in advertising and marketing or MA in media literacy, he or she should meet with an advisor regarding possible course reductions.